Clewiston, Florida

 Clewiston is a city in Hendry County, Florida, United States.
 Its location is 80 mi northwest of Fort Lauderdale on the Atlantic coastal plain.
 The population was 7,327 at the 2020 census, up from 7,155 at the 2010 census.
-The estimated population in 2018 was 7,985.
+It is the principal city in the Clewiston micropolitan area.

 The city is located on the south bank of Lake Okeechobee, and the Lake Okeechobee Scenic Trail (LOST) passes through the edge of the city.
-The city is home to Billie Swamp Safari, the Clewiston Museum and the Dixie Crystal Theatre.
+It is home to the Clewiston Museum and the Dixie Crystal Theatre.
 The area has been home to Seminole tribe members and sugar plantations, with the Ah-Tah-Thi-Ki Seminole Indian Museum located 32 mi south of the city.

 History

 The area beside Lake Okeechobee was once used as a fishing camp by the Seminole tribe.
-The first permanent settlement began in 1920, when John O'Brien of Philadelphia and Alonzo Clewis of Tampa purchased a large tract of land to establish a town.
+The first permanent settlement began in 1920, when John O'Brien of Philadelphia and Alonzo Clewis (1864-1944) of Tampa purchased a large tract of land to establish a town.
 They commissioned a town plan and built the Moore Haven & Clewiston Railway to connect the community to the Atlantic Coast Line Railroad at Moore Haven.
 Incorporated as a city in 1925, Clewiston would become noted for its sport fishing, particularly of largemouth bass.

-Large sugar plantations were established around Lake Okeechobee.
+Large sugarcane farms were established around Lake Okeechobee.
 By the 1950s and 1960s, the cultivation of citrus, vegetables and cattle were also important to the economy.
 The US Sugar Corporation, however, remained the dominant manufacturer in Clewiston, which became known as "America's Sweetest Town".
 On June 24, 2008, Governor Charlie Crist announced that the state of Florida had arranged to buy for $1.75 billion the company's 187000 acre, including the refinery in Clewiston.

 On November 11, the plan was scaled back to $1.34 billion for 181000 acre of farmland, no longer including the mill, citrus processing facilities and other assets.
 This would allow the company to remain in business and leave open the possibility of preserving its 1,700 jobs.
 Over the next seven crop cycles, the farmland would be leased back from the state to US Sugar for $60 million.
 It would then be converted into reservoirs and water-filtering areas as part of the ongoing restoration of the Everglades ecosystem.

 Geography

 Clewiston is located in the northeast corner of Hendry County at 26.753399°N 80.933600°W, on the southwestern shore of Lake Okeechobee.
 It is part of the Florida Heartland region.
+To the south it borders the CDP of Harlem.

 U.S. Route 27 passes through the center of Clewiston, leading west then north 15 mi to Moore Haven, and southeast 16 mi to South Bay.
 Florida State Road 80 runs with US 27 through Clewiston but leads west 31 mi to LaBelle, the Hendry County seat.

 According to the U.S. Census Bureau, Clewiston has a total area of 12.2 km2, of which 0.07 km2, or 0.54%, are water.

 Climate

-Clewiston has a tropical savanna climate (Köppen: Aw).
+Clewiston has a humid subtropical climate (Köppen: Cfa).